 Choosing and using supplements

-If you decide to take a vitamin or mineral supplement, consider these factors:
+If you decide to take a vitamin or mineral supplement, it's important to:

 - Check the label.
-Read labels carefully.
-Product labels can tell you what the active ingredient or ingredients are, which nutrients are included, the serving size — for example, capsule, packet or teaspoonful — and the amount of nutrients in each serving.
+Product labels can tell you what the active ingredient or ingredients are, which nutrients are included, the serving size and the amount of nutrients in each serving.

 Keep up with supplement safety alerts

 Being sold in the marketplace doesn't make a supplement safe or effective.

 The Food and Drug Administration (FDA) keeps a list of dietary supplements that are under regulatory review or that have been reported to cause adverse effects.
 If you're taking a supplement, it's a good idea to check the FDA website periodically for updates.